 For example, on August 23, 2018, the Australian Competition and Consumer Commission, or ACCC, instituted proceeding in the Australian Federal Court against us.
 The ACCC alleged a number of breaches of the Australian Consumer Law, or ACL, relating to certain advertisements in Australia concerning the hotel prices available on our Australian site, our Australian strike-through pricing practice and other aspects of the way offers for accommodation were displayed on our Australian website.
 The matter went to trial in September 2019 and, on January 20, 2020, the Australian Federal Court issued a judgment finding that we had engaged in conduct in breach of the ACL.
 On March 4, 2020, we filed a notice of appeal at the Australian Federal Court appealing part of that judgment.
 On November 4, 2020, the Australian Federal Court dismissed trivago's appeal.
 On October 18 and 19, 2021, the Australian Federal Court heard submissions from the parties in relation to relief.
-On April 22, 2022, the Australian Federal Court issued a judgment ordering us to pay a penalty of €28.5 million (AUD44.7 million) and to cover the ACCC's costs arising from the proceeding.
-The court also enjoined us from engaging in misleading conduct of the type found by the Australian Federal Court to be in contravention of the ACL.
+On April 22, 2022, the Australian Federal Court issued a judgment ordering us to pay a penalty of AUD 44.7 million.
+The court also ordered us to cover the ACCC's costs arising from the proceeding and enjoined us from engaging in misleading conduct of the type found by the Australian Federal Court to be in contravention of the ACL.
+We have accrued the full amount of the legal penalty and the related legal costs in our 2021 financial statements.
+The penalty balance of €29.6 million (AUD 44.7 million) and the costs arising from the proceedings were paid in the second quarter of 2022.

-In addition, two purported consumer class actions have been filed in Israel and Ontario, Canada, making allegations about our advertising and/or display practices.
-These matters are still in their early stages.
+In addition, two purported consumer class actions have been filed in Israel and Ontario, Canada, making allegations about our advertising and/or display practices broadly similar to aspects of the case brought by the ACCC.
+Plaintiffs' motion for class certification in the Ontario action was denied on November 28, 2022.
+Plaintiffs have since filed a notice of appeal asking that the motion for class certification be granted.
+The class action filed in Israel is at an early stage.